skeswa/conveyr/README.md

-            actionId, /* The id of the action that invoked this service */ action, /* The action that invoked this service */ payload, /* The data passed in by the action */ callback /* The callback to signal when the handler is finished */ ) {
+            actionId, /* The id of the action that invoked this service */ action, /* The action that invoked this service */ payload, /* The data passed in by the action */ callback, /* The callback to signal when the handler is finished */ ) {
             tickleTheBackend((response) => {
                 if (response.successful) {